leangjia/blender_docs/trunk/blender_docs/manual/addons/add_mesh/geodesic_domes.rst

 - By editing the parameters, you can create many simple or complex mesh shapes.
 - Create an equal-sided pyramid, a soccer ball, a wine glass and more.
 - Limited only by your imagination (and some cool math limitations).
-- Create complex mesh deformations with the superformular parameters.
+- Create complex mesh deformations with the superformula parameters.
 - In the next section we will cover the menu types and how to use the parameters to "design" your mesh.